 Relevance of Concept in Real World Experiences

-Friction is experienced in everyday life, driving, grinding, walking, pulley machine coupling and fastening of conveyor belt would have been difficult if not impossible without the interplay of friction.
+Friction is experienced in everyday life.
+Driving, grinding, walking, pulley machine coupling, and fastening a conveyor belt would have been difficult, if not impossible, without the interplay of friction.

-Assessment of Students Creativity and Problem Solving on Friction
+Assessment of Students' Creativity and Problem Solving on Friction

 Examine connecting objects with friction